zachbellay/podscription/README.md

 - [ ] Create a way to add more than just one podcast at a time, ideally via the django admin site.
 - [ ] Split out webserver docker compose from celery worker docker compose
 - [ ] Fix issue where podcast transcript and audio are not in sync (usually because of different versions of same podcast, so I basically want to figure out how to resolve to the same one every time)
-- [ ] Add a button for requesting new podcasts
-- [ ] Create a form for requesting new podcasts
 - [ ] Fix title getting messed up after navving to another page
-- [ ] Fix transcription schefuling and make sure trannscription is queued after scraping
+- [ ] Make a show more button for the podcast description

 ### Parking Lot: